 About

 What is more, my dissertation modifies the usual understanding of two of the most famous events in environmental history: the American conservation movement and the notorious “Columbian Exchange” of animals, plants, and diseases from Europe to the Americas.
 Although it is counter-intuitive, enthusiasm for the acclimatization of new species coexisted with efforts to conserve indigenous American landscapes and species—in fact, many acclimatizers fashioned themselves conservationists too.
 Moreover, the well-known Atlantic World “Columbian Exchange” in the wake of European contact and early settlement is only part of the story.
-A nineteenth and twentieth century “American acclimatization exchange”—much of it circulating in the Pacific World, not the Atlantic—must be accounted for to understand truly America’s biotic relationship with the rest of the world.
+A nineteenth and twentieth century “American acclimatization exchange”—much of it circulating in the Pacific World, not the Atlantic—must be accounted for to understand fully America’s biotic relationship with the rest of the world.

 I welcome inquiries about my work.
 I can be reached at barrie.blatchford@unbc.ca